-4. Commit to choosing products packaged in paper/cardboard/glass/aluminium (rather than plastic).
+4. Choose products packaged in paper/cardboard/glass/aluminum rather than plastic

 If we want to reduce our plastic consumption, then opting for products packaged in glass (who can be recycled an infinite amount of times without degradation), cardboard/paper and even aluminum is one way of doing it.
 Although, there are some health hazards with the latter.

-I know….paper and cardboard is made of trees and we have already reduced our world forested areas to less than 30%.
-BUT, if we strictly view this issue from the perspective of reducing our plastic, then we need to consider all the alternatives available.
+I know, paper and cardboard is made of trees and we have already reduced our world forested areas to less than 30%.
+BUT, if we strictly view this issue from the perspective of reducing the amount of plastic we bring into our homes/landfills, then we need to consider and choose these alternatives.

 Tress can be planted and they can grow in time.
 With the concerted effort of citizens, organizations and governments committed to protect and enable forested areas to expand, we may have a chance.
 Plastic, on the other hand, takes hundreds of years to degrade.